How the First Nations Peoples of Australia adapted to an ever-changing environment

 The megafauna of Australia

-During the Pleistocene epoch, Australia was home to a group of large animals called megafauna.
+During the Pleistocene epoch, Australia had been home to a group of large animals called megafauna.

-Creatures like these, which are much larger than the animals we see today, roamed the land.
+Creatures like these were much larger than the animals that we see today and roamed the land.

-As a result, First Nations Australians had to develop strategies for hunting in a way that provided them with a source of food, but also did not kill of the animals, as they would rely upon them for survival.
+As a result, First Nations Australians had to develop strategies that guided the hunt in a way that provided them with a source of food, but also did not kill off the animals, since they relied on them, which was vital for survival.

-The presence of these large animals required careful planning and understanding of the environment to ensure that communities could thrive alongside these giants.
+The presence of these large animals had required careful planning and understanding of the environment to ensure that communities could live well alongside these giants.

 A display of large, ancient fossilized bones, including a rib cage and massive femurs, arranged in a sandy exhibit, offering a glimpse into the remains of a prehistoric creature.